 Amazon checks users’ IP addresses when accessing Amazon’s website/services, like all websites using geographical restrictions.
 Your IP address is assigned to you by the Internet Service Provider (ISP), connecting you with the internet and containing the country code.

 Amazon apps are often downloadable for certain selected regions, mostly the US, the UK, France, Germany, and Japan.
 If you are located in a different region, your IP address will show it, and the automated system at Amazon’s end will block you out.

-Luckily the solution is very simple.
+Luckily the solution is very simple, use a VPN.

 Bypassing Geo-Restrictions on Kindle Fire

 Using a Kindle Fire VPN will give you complete access to the full range of Kindle Fire features regardless of your geographical location.